nissi-devo/Emergency-Health-Streaming/README.md

 ![Example Image](images/ec2-spark-homepage.png) <br>

-You can query these strucutred tables in Athena.
+You can query these structured tables in Athena.

 ![Example Image](images/athena-query.png)

+<h2><strong>Further Work</strong></h2>
+This project can be extended in various interesting ways.
+- Data from additional sources (possibly structured data regarding demographics of patients, stored in a relational database) can be merged into the pipeline.
+A datawarehouse, designed to fit various business use cases, can be designed and the data can be further transformed and loaded into it using a batch pipeline.
+- The data can be leveraged for various use cases pertaining to predictive analytics.